lbrn/new-jekyll-lbrn/_posts/2018-10-15-LBRN-BioinformaticsOrientation.md

 <ol>2.
 Video conference attendance<br>

 <p>You can join your meeting entitled LBRNCCT-Bioinformatics by entering the Meeting ID into the Viewme application <b>"LBRNCCT-Bioinformatics"</b>.
-Download Vibe client for free at <a href="https://vibe.ezuce.com/download/">https://vibe.ezuce.com/download/</a> no login account needed.</p>
+Download Vibe client for free at <a href="https://vibe.ezuce.com/download/">https://vibe.ezuce.com/download/</a> no login account needed.

 <p>Or by using WebRTC in Chrome or Firefox: <a href="https://vibe.ezuce.com/webrtc/?meetingID=2147516440">https://vibe.ezuce.com/webrtc/?meetingID=2147516440</a> (recommend downloading client for best experience, however if difficulty connecting with client due to your network restrictions, use WebRTC link)</p>